JenBauer/jenbauer_com/content/NoveltyWithinStructure.md

 ---
 title: Novelty Within Structure
-description: This discussion is about creating scheduling to allow for flexibility and success for those with the ADHD operating system.
+description: This discussion is about creating a schedule that allows for flexibility and success for those with ADHD.
 tags:
     - ADHD
     - Executive Functioning